-Ann Pearlman is a writer of both fiction, and non-fiction books and has been passionate about writing since eighth grade.
+Ann Pearlman is eclectic, a writer in several genres and an artist in several media.
 Getting Free: Women and Psychotherapy was written with two colleagues and used as both a consciousness-raising book in the woman’s movement as well as college textbook.
 Keep the Home Fires Burning: How to Have an Affair With Your Spouse, garnered the attention of the Oprah Winfrey Show and many other TV talk shows.
-Her memoir, Infidelity, was nominated for National Book Award and a Pulitzer Prize, and made into a Lifetime movie by Lionsgate.
+Her memoir, Infidelity, was nominated for National Book Award, a Pulitzer Prize, and made into a Lifetime movie by Lionsgate.
+Dzanc Books is reprinting a new edition which will be available in August, 2018.
 Inside the Crips, with a foreword by Ice T, took readers into the life of a Crip gang member and the California Prison system.
 The Christmas Cookie Club became an international bestseller, spawning cookie exchanges and donations to charity.
-The Christmas Cookie Cookbook: All the Rules and Delicious Recipes to Start Your Own Holiday Cookie Club was written with her friend, Marybeth Bayer, who is a terrific baker as well as the hostess of the cookie exchange Ann attends.
-A Gift for My Sister hit the stands in the U.S in the spring of 2012 to wonderful reviews, and won a first place award for General Fiction in 2013.
+The Christmas Cookie Cookbook: All the Rules and Delicious Recipes to Start Your Own Holiday Cookie Club was written with her friend, Marybeth Bayer, who is a terrific baker as well as the originator of the cookie exchange Ann attends.
+A Gift for My Sister hit the stands in the U.S in the spring of 2012 to wonderful reviews, winning a first place award for General Fiction in 2013.
+The Lottery, is the third novel of the Christmas Cookie Club Series.
 His Eye Is on The Sparrow was part of the initial launch of Shebooks, short works by women, for women.

-When she’s not writing, Ann makes art: metal sculptures, acrylic and watercolor paintings, jewelry, and altered books.
-Her art is seen throughout this site and can be viewed in the gallery.
-She has combined her love of writing in two short fiction stories: Other Lives, and Angels, an Illustrated Story for Adults.
-She also loves to dance to a wide assortment of music (blues, rock, rap, and classical) and work out.
-On a winter day in Ann Arbor, you can find Ann with her friends or family making homemade jams, cookies and inventing recipes.
-Or escaping the snow for a beach and snorkeling.
-Ann has three children and four grandchildren.
+When she’s not writing, Ann makes art: metal sculptures, acrylic, oil and cold wax, watercolor paintings, jewelry, ceramics and altered books.
+Examples can be seen throughout this site and viewed in the gallery.
+Her art has been displayed throughout Michigan, New York, Brazil, France and France.
+She has combined her love of writing and art in three illustrated short stories: Other Lives, Angels, an Illustrated Story for Adults, and The Story of Mr. Blue.
+On a winter day in Ann Arbor, you can find Ann dancing, doing yoga with her friends and family or making homemade jams, cookies and inventing recipes.
+Ann has three children, four grandchildren and a great grandson.